-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms, tornadoes, straight-line winds and flooding on the customers and operations of financial institutions in Oklahoma and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms, tornadoes and straight-line winds on the customers and operations of financial institutions in Oklahoma and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
-The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.
+The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities

-The affected areas in Oklahoma include Beaver, Cimarron, Lincoln, Logan, Major, Oklahoma, and Texas counties.
+The affected areas in Oklahoma are Carter, Cleveland, McIntosh, Okfuskee, Oklahoma, Pottawatomie, and Seminole counties.

 Lending.
-Bankers should work constructively with borrowers in communities affected by the severe weather.
+Bankers should work constructively with borrowers in communities affected by the severe storms, tornadoes and straight-line winds.
 The FDIC realizes the effects of natural disasters on local businesses and individuals are often transitory, and prudent efforts to adjust or alter terms on existing loans in affected areas should not be subject to examiner criticism.
 In supervising institutions impacted by the severe weather, the FDIC will consider the unusual circumstances they face.
 The FDIC recognizes that efforts to work with borrowers in communities under stress can be consistent with safe-and-sound banking practices as well as in the public interest.

 Investments.
 Bankers should monitor municipal securities and loans affected by the severe weather.
-The FDIC realizes local government projects may be negatively impacted.
+The FDIC realizes that local government projects may be negatively impacted.
 Appropriate monitoring and prudent efforts to stabilize such investments are encouraged.